 This site is a work in progress.
 These essays are not conclusive, but they point in a direction.

 I would like to explore the distinction or lack thereof between qualitative subjective consciousness and cognition.
 A great deal of thought in the 20th century was devoted to questions such as: What is knowledge?
 What is meaning?
 What is a symbol?
 What does it mean to refer? and a whole bunch of other language and cognition-related questions.
-I do not know much about this branch of inquiry, but I think we should ask these questions again, but this time in a way that takes the Hard Problem seriously, and does not shy away from the possibility that the answers may depend on, or be given only in terms of, qualitative consciousness.
+I think we should ask these questions again, but this time in a way that takes the Hard Problem seriously, and does not shy away from the possibility that the answers may depend on, or be given only in terms of, qualitative consciousness.
 We must abandon the archaic Platonism that lives on in epistemology.

 I believe that if we think hard enough, we will find that there is no way to speak precisely about such notions as represent, know, believe, true, false, meaning, information etc. outside of the context of minds.
 These concepts just will not make any sense until we have solved the problem of consciousness.
 Specifically, we can not speak of a computer or any of its parts as representing anything, unless we are speaking loosely, metaphorically, anthropomorphizing the computer.